junxit/us-congress-bills-114/metadata.md

 - 2016-07-08 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committees on Transportation and Infrastructure, Financial Services, Energy and Commerce, Ways and Means, and Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-07-08 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committees on Transportation and Infrastructure, Financial Services, Energy and Commerce, Ways and Means, and Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-07-08 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committees on Transportation and Infrastructure, Financial Services, Energy and Commerce, Ways and Means, and Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-07-11 — Referred to the Subcommittee on Aviation.
+- 2016-07-11 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2016-07-11 — Referred to the Subcommittee on Highways and Transit.
+- 2016-07-12 — Committee Consideration and Mark-up Session Held.
+- 2016-07-12 — Ordered to be Reported by Voice Vote.
+- 2016-07-20 — Referred to the Subcommittee on Transportation Security.
+- 2016-09-19 — Committee on Energy and Commerce discharged.
+- 2016-09-19 — Committee on Energy and Commerce discharged.
+- 2016-09-19 — Committee on Financial Services discharged.
+- 2016-09-19 — Committee on Financial Services discharged.
+- 2016-09-19 — Committee on Homeland Security discharged.
+- 2016-09-19 — Committee on Homeland Security discharged.
+- 2016-09-19 — Committee on Transportation discharged.
+- 2016-09-19 — Committee on Transportation discharged.
+- 2016-09-19 — Committee on Ways and Means discharged.
+- 2016-09-19 — Committee on Ways and Means discharged.
+- 2016-09-19 — Placed on the Union Calendar, Calendar No. 592.
+- 2016-09-19 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+114-760, Part I.
+- 2016-09-19 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+114-760, Part I.